 Jason was one of the founding members and he sits on the steering committee of Santa Monica Forward, the grassroots organization advocating for progressive policies in his hometown that spearheaded the opposition to Measure LV.

-He is also active in the Los Angeles Democratic Party Central Committee and a delegate to the California Democratic Party Central Committee.
+He is also active in the Los Angeles Democratic Party Central Committee and a delegate to the California Democratic Party.
+He currently serves as the secretary for the Sierra Club Angeles Chapter political committee, a position he has held for the past year.

 As editor and primary reporter for Santa Monica Next, Jason focuses on land-use and housing policy, sustainability, shared streets, multi-modal transportation, and urban planning policy in Santa Monica, and how those policies fit into — and affect — the greater region.